 Directed by Robert Douglas with a teleplay by Henry Slesar and Joel Murcott.
 Story by Slesar.

-Directed by Joseph Newman with a teleplay by James Bridges and story by Veronica Johns.
+Directed by Joseph Newman with a teleplay by James Bridges and a story by Veronica Johns.

-The delightfulRuth McDevittplays Miss Emmy Wright, an elderly lady who sits in the park and is befriended by Gerald Musgrove (Roddy McDowall) who with his wife have just successfully robbed $100,000 but need a good place to hide the doe ’til the heat is off.
+The delightfulRuth McDevittplays Miss Emmy Wright, an elderly lady who sits in the park and is befriended by Gerald Musgrove (Roddy McDowall) who with his wife has just successfully robbed $100,000 but needs a good place to hide the doe ’til the heat is off.

-Directed by Robert Stevens with a teleplay byAlvin Sargent and story by Patrick Quentin.
+Directed by Robert Stevens with a teleplay byAlvin Sargent and a story by Patrick Quentin.

 Patricia Collingeis one of my favorite character actors.
-Here she turns in quite a moving performance as a woman trapped in a safe with timing running out.
-And in this episode I’m particularly fond of her doting on her two siamese cats, being a staunch advocate for cats and someone who shares their home with let’s say a variety of pussycats, a siamese rescue being just one of them!
+Here she turns in quite a moving performance as a woman trapped in a safe with time running out.
+And in this episode I’m particularly fond of her doting on her two Siamese cats, being a staunch advocate for cats, and someone who shares their home with let’s say a variety of pussycats, a Siamese rescue being just one of them!

 Sharon Farrell plays the seductive Melanie Rydell who doesn’t intentionally get men chasing after her.
-But her psychotic husband Lew Rydell (Frank Gorshin) gets off on a murder charge after Ned Murray (Martin Landau) successful gets him an innocent verdict.
-To Ned’s horror he learns that Lew is in fact a hot headed jealous nutcase who was guilty of murder and is now accusing him of going after his sexy wife.
+But her psychotic husband Lew Rydell (Frank Gorshin) gets off on a murder charge after Ned Murray (Martin Landau) successfully gets him an innocent verdict.
+To Ned’s horror, he learns that Lew is in fact a hot-headed jealous nutcase who was guilty of murder and is now accusing him of going after his sexy wife.
 Ned is conflicted by law, but wants to bring this loaded canon to justice but can’t get him prosecuted for the same crime twice.
-He solicits the help of an old gangster friend who owes him one, but realizes that he has inadvertently put a hit out on the unstable Lew.
+He solicits the help of an old gangster friend who owes him one but realizes that he has inadvertently put a hit out on the unstable Lew.

 Directed by Alf Kjellin Teleplay by William Fay and Henry Slesar, from a story by S.B.
 Hough.